-Products: HHG will be selling a wide variety of Cannabis plant material and concentrate, along with a selection of Cannabis derivative and infused products such as edibles, topicals, tinctures and transdermal patches.
-The company will have a line of similar CBD-only products as well.
-While the products in both medical and adult use markets will be similar, medicinal products will often include higher dosages of THC.
+Products: HHG will be selling a wide variety of Cannabis plant material and concentrate, along with a selection of Cannabis derivative and infused products such as edibles, topicals, tinctures and beverages.
+The company will have a line of similar CBD-heavy products as well.
+While the products in both medical and adult use markets will be similar, medicinal products will often include higher dosages of THC as permitted under Massachusetts regulations.
 Specific products will be reflected in a weekly updated menu for patient and customer information.

 Customer Service: HHG will be conducting regular trainings for staff on customer and patient service as part of its obligations under State licensing regulations, as well as its commitment to the overall sales experience.
 These trainings will cover a range of related factors including but not limited to dress code, professionalism & etiquette, security protocols, product handling and disposal, Cannabis product dosage guidelines & general Cannabis education.
+HHG has engaged "Sinsemilla Seminars" for its responsible vendor training required by State regulations.